mattbrowngis/foss4g-hsv-2018/PITCHME.md

 ---

-How we made the jump...
+How we made the transition...
 ![Yellow Brick Road](images/yellow-brick-road-rainbow_t.jpg)

 ---